-Figure 3: HSQC-COSY and HSQC-TOCSY spectra, taken from (respectively) NOAH-3 SCSCc and NOAH-3 STSCc experiments (ST = HSQC-TOCSY).
-Peaks with red and blue colours have opposite signs; blue peaks (positive) are ‘direct’ HSQC-type responses and red peaks (negative) are ‘indirect’ responses. (a) HSQC-CLIP-COSY. (b) DSE HSQC-COSY. (c) The first half of the TSE HSQC-COSY; the relay artefacts described in the text are indicated with grey arrows. (d) HSQC- TOCSY with 10 ms mixing time. (e) The full TSE HSQC-COSY, with suppression of relay artefacts.
+Figure 3: HSQC-type spectra taken from NOAH-3 SCSCc and NOAH-3 STSCc experiments (ST = HSQC-TOCSY).
+Peaks with red and blue colours have opposite signs; blue peaks (positive) are ‘direct’ HSQC-type responses and red peaks (negative) are ‘indirect’ responses. (a) Standard HSQC spectrum for reference; only direct peaks are present. (b) HSQC-CLIP-COSY. (c) DSE HSQC-COSY. (d) The first half of the TSE HSQC-COSY; the relay artefacts described in the text are indicated with grey arrows. (e) HSQC- TOCSY with 10 ms mixing time. (f) The full TSE HSQC-COSY, with suppression of relay artefacts.
 Spectra were obtained on a 700 MHz Bruker AV III equipped with a TCI H/C/N cryoprobe; the sample used was 40 mM andrographolide in DMSO-d6.
 256 t1 increments were used, with 2 transients per t1 increment.
 All spectra are plotted with the same contour levels.